File: <medvet.htm> <Home>

 It is obvious that the role of biological control of snails as intermediate hosts of human diseases is limited.
 As McCullough (1981) pointed out, it will be restricted to specific situations and will rarely, if at all, have widespread applicability.
 In addition it will play only a supportive role in almost all geographic areas where schistosomiasis and other snail transmitted diseases exist.
 However, this does not mean that biological control is not important.
 Indeed, any method that reduces transmission of a disease in a self-sustaining fashion is of major benefit.

-References (please refer to these articles for specific references):
+References (please refer to following articles for specific references):

 Garcia, R. & E. F. Legner.
 1999.
 Biological Control of Medical and Veterinary Pests.
 In:.
 Bellows, Jr. & T. W. Fisher (eds) 1999.
 Handbook of Biological Control: Principles and Applications.
 Academic Press, San Diego, CA